patch-wat/cairn-eclat/srd/bloods/clear.md

 nav_order: 2
 ---
 # Clear
-A outsider, raised in circumstances that leave you disconnected from social class.
-Perhaps an outlander, or a provincial, or I'm deeply loyal to an ostensibly independent institution.
+A outsider, raised in circumstances that leave me disconnected from social class.
+Perhaps I'm an outlander, or a provincial, or I'm deeply loyal to an ostensibly independent institution.
+Regardless, there is no community for me where I currently reside.

 In a past that now seems like another existence, I held the role of